baoskee/oak-ctf-submission/SAMPLE_REPORT_TEMPLATE.md

 ### Description

-The bug occurs in `request_flash_loan` because the message can call the proxy itself to transfer ownership of the contract.
+The bug occurs in `request_flash_loan` because the message can the proxy itself to transfer ownership of the contract.

 ### Recommendation